bens4lsu/theskinny-publish/Content/blog2/a-couple-more-tales-from-lake-george.md

 title: A Couple More Tales From Lake George
 date: 2011-08-19 11:50
 description: A description of my post.
-tags: travel
+tags: travel, lake-george, new-york
 id: 1100
+ogImg: /gal/075%20-%20Lake%20George%202011/resIMG_20110627_5908.JPG
 ---
 Last time I wrote about our trip to upstate New York, I concluded by saying that I had more videos, pictures, and stories.
-You may have seen <a onclick="window.open('/pg3.php?spgmGal=075%20-%20Lake%20George%202011','075LakeGeorge2011','width=1024, height=768, toolbar=no, location = no, directories=no, menubar=no, resizable=yes, scrollbars=no');" >the pictures</a>, and <a href="http://theskinnyonbenny.com/vMain.php?albumID=1671571">videos are here</a> (although the best of them are embedded in this post).
+You may have seen <a href="/gal/075%20-%20Lake%20George%202011/" >the pictures</a>, and <a href="/video-albums/lake-george-ny-june-2011/">videos are here</a> (although the best of them are embedded in this post).
 That just leaves us with stories to tell.

 That just leaves us with stories, and one story is important for context before we get to the video.